darkwhispering/EP-Hashimage/readme.txt

 1. Upload the zipped file to yoursite/wp-content/plugins
 2. Activate the plugin through the 'Plugins' menu in WordPress

+== Upgrade Notice ==
+Upgrading to this beta version will break your installed EP Hashimage plugins settings.
+After install, be sure to go over your settings again including widget.

+If the widget won't work, remove it from the widgeta area and readd an empty widget.

+The Instagram API required a client_id that you need to get from http://instagram.com/developer/ [Follow this guide](http://darkwhispering.com/wp-plugins/ep-hashimage/get-a-instagram-client_id-key) if you don't know how to get one.

 == Screenshots ==